mattia72/vimfiles/README.md

     source ~/.vim/neobundle.vimrc
   endif
 ```
-It contains the settings of various plugin files also.
+It contains the settings of various plugins also.

 ### my-faq.txt
 My faq in vimhelp format.
 In vim `:help my-faq`